Skilled Worker Visa for Care Workers

 Path to Settlement

 Care workers on the Health and Care Worker route can apply for ILR after 5 years of continuous residence.
-The salary threshold for ILR must be met at the time of application.
+ILR stands for Indefinite Leave to Remain, which lets you stay in the UK without a time limit.

 Protecting Your Rights